nhoening/StoSim/doc/tut/sub.rst

 we'll use our parameter settings to plot different data sets, such that we can meaningfully compare the outcomes of different settings.

+.. note:: We tell Nicessa about these figures in the subsimulation configuration file, as opposed to the main file ``nicessa.conf`` (we could also have
+          done that).
+If figures are described in subsimulations configs, Nicessa will select only the data that were generated within the settings of this subsimulation when it creates these figures.
+I find that pretty convenient :)

 Figure 1 shows likelihood to cooperate of learners when the non-learners form a cooperative environment (``mean_coop:0.8``) and Figure 2 does this in a non-cooperative environment (``mean_coop:0.2``).
 Figure 3 shows payoffs of